Tag Archives: IPCC

 Dire warnings falling on deaf ears

-Late March saw the launch of the IPCC’s AR6 Synthesis Report, which brings together the three main strands, as well as other IPCC special reports, into a unified, albeit hefty, document.
-Despite its quite shocking conclusions, it made barely a ripple in … Continue reading
+March saw the launch of the IPCC’s AR6 Synthesis Report, which brings together the three main strands, as well as other IPCC special reports, into a unified, albeit hefty, document.
+Despite its quite shocking conclusions, it made barely a ripple … Continue reading

 Cutting down on global deforestation